-Fair Value of Investments
+Emphasis of matter - Fair Value of Investments

-Without qualifying our review conclusion, we draw attention to the disclosures made in Note 2 concerning the valuation of investments.
-The Directors of the General Partner have estimated the fair value of certain investments at \$1,706.6 million (73.0% of the total assets) and \$1,747.3 million (79.6% of total assets) at 31 March, 2011 and 31 December, 2010, respectively in the absence of readily determinable market value.
-However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realized had a disposal of the investments been made between a willing buyer and seller.
+In forming our opinion on the financial statements, which is not qualified we have considered the disclosures in notes 2 and 3 to AAA Investments, L.P.'s financial statements concerning the valuation of investments.
+The Directors of the General Partner have estimated the fair value of the investments that are not publicly traded at \$1,590.3 million (83.1% of total assets) as of December 31, 2011, and \$1,747.3 million (79.6% of total assets) as of December 31, 2010.
+This value has been estimated by the Directors of the General Partner in the absence of readily ascertainable market value.
+However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realised had a disposal of the investments been made between a willing buyer and seller.